snok/drf-openapi-tester/docs/implementation.rst

 where each method has multiple possible responses.

 We suggest solving this problem by testing your response documentation against your actual API responses.
-This way, you *know* that your API responses match your documented responses.
+This way, you can *know* that your API responses match your documented responses.

-This makes it easy to catch and fix documentation errors proactively instead of reactively.

 The package currently offers three alternative ways of achieving this:

 - You can run response validation as a part of your test suite by manually writing tests
 - You can implement live testing for your entire project, using the ``ResponseValidationMiddleware``
 - You can implement live testing for a single API view, using the ``ResponseValidationView``

+The middleware and view class are new features and might need some tweaks in the coming versions after 2.1.0.

 Static testing
 --------------